This document defines the information included in the Mint of Finland’s corporate governance. The Rules of Procedure are

 - Ensuring that the Group and its companies prepare the appropriate external financial statements as required by law;

 - approving operating policies and monitoring their implementation.
 Reports are made on matters which the Board of Directors have subjected to reporting when approving an operating policy, (attachment 1)

 - making decisions on the general principles of the Group’s incentive schemes,

 - arranging internal audit activities and drawing up audit plans together the audit committee, if such is nominated, and with the CFO.
-Monitoring the reports of external auditors and actioning the measures required by the reports together with the CEO,
+Monitoring the reports of external auditors and actioning the measures required by the reports together with the CFO,

 - making decisions on significant investments, property conveyance and financing facilities (loans, mortgages, pledges),

 - Approving significant business expansion or contraction;

 - when required, authorising the CEO to initiate any actions not included in day-to-day management.
 Such authorisation may apply to a specific actin or be of a more general and permanent,

 - Making an annual evaluation of the Board of Directors’ activities and ways of working.

 - Ensuring that documents included in the principles of Mint of Finland’s corporate governance are up-to-date and updating them when required,

 - creating the organisation structure necessary for the company’s activities and safeguarding the organisation’s activities,

 - making proposals to the general meeting of shareholders and convening the general meeting of shareholders and

 - making decisions about other matters than those that by law come under the remit of the Board of Directors.